datalad-handbook/book/docs/basics/101-117-sharelocal2.rst

       $ datalad create --description "course on DataLad-101 on my private laptop" -c text2git DataLad-101

-   the command would show ``course on DataLad-101 on my private laptop`` after the :term:`shasum` -- and thus a more human-readable description of *where* file content is stored.
+   the command would show ``course on DataLad-101 on my private laptop`` after the :term:`UUID` -- and thus a more human-readable description of *where* file content is stored.
    This becomes especially useful when the number of repository copies increases.
 If you have only one other dataset it may be easy to